-The term 'Fitch Group' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Fitch Group' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Fitch Group is the parent of four subsidiary companies.
 The original composite member of the group is Fitch Ratings.
 As the smallest of the Big Three agencies for credit ratings, Fitch has larger, more pervasive rivals in Standard & Poor’s and Moody’s.
 The United States SEC Securities and Exchange Commission set out its list of the three nationally accepted statistical ratings organizations, or NRSRO’s, back in 1975.

 The Fitch Group is headquartered jointly in New York City in the United States and in London, Great Britain.
 The company is majority held by the Hearst Corporation, which controls 80 percent of the group since it acquired an additional 30 percent interest in the worldwide ratings agency back on December 12th of 2014.
 This transaction equated to $1.965 billion.
 Hearst had controlled half of the group before this once acquired its original stake back in 2006.
 The balance 20 percent of the Fitch Group is held by French company FIMALAC, which still controls 50 percent of all board voting rights through 2020.